Vietnamese National Army: Operations (1949–1955)

 The Vietnamese National Army was unofficially created on January 1, 1949, as the armed forces of the anti-communist Provisional Central Government of Vietnam.
 It initially had roughly 25 000 troops, including about 10 000 irregulars.
 1000 French officers were given the task of training and supervising the new army.
 The State of Vietnam was proclaimed on July 2 of the same year, with former emperor Bảo Đại as Chief of State.

 The VNA's ranks gradually grew as the VNA fought alongside the French against the communist Việt Minh led by Ho Chi Minh during the First Indochina War.
-The French developed the VNA's strength as they sought to delegate more operations to native loyalist forces.
-Bảo Đại's army fought along the French Union forces during the until 1954 and the partition of Vietnam.
+The French developed the VNA's strength as they sought to delegate more operations to native anti-communist forces.
+Bảo Đại's army fought alongside the French Union forces until 1954 and the partition of Vietnam.

 In 1955, the State of Vietnam was dissolved and replaced by Ngô Đình Diệm's Republic of Vietnam in the south while Ho Chi Minh's Democratic Republic of Vietnam remained the rival Vietnamese state in the north.
 In early May, civil war ensued in the capital of South Vietnam when the VNA fought General Lê Văn Viễn's Bình Xuyên forces in the latter's controlled areas of Saigon.

 By 1956 all French Union troops withdrew from Vietnam and most of the VNA officers remained in service in the Army of the Republic of Vietnam.
-After the fall of Saigon breaking in 1975, some joined the French Foreign Legion and others exiled to France or the United States.
+After the fall of Saigon in 1975, some joined the French Foreign Legion and others exiled to France or the United States.